-- O Hackers have been around as long as there's been computers.
-Like us, they are also computer users. - For many young hackers, the movie Wargames was a popular cultural crucible of inspiration. - Many hackers got their start taking things apart to see how they work. - O White hat hackers who work in security research disclose their findings to the companies and then the general public. - O Their findings spur improvements in security and design changes to keep us safe.
+- O Hackers are also computer users and have been around as long as there's been computers. - For many young hackers, the movie Wargames was a popular cultural crucible of inspiration. - Many hackers got their start taking things apart to see how they work. - O White hat hackers who work in security research disclose their findings to the companies and then the general public. - O Their findings spur improvements in security and design changes to keep us safe.